stephane-caron/palimpsest/README.md

 ### Non-features

-* Prioritizes speed over user-friendliness
-* Dictionaries are move-only (shallow copies are not available)
+* Dictionaries are move-only (deep copies are possible but now shallow copies)
+* Types need to deserialize unambiguously (*e.g.*, positive integers always deserialize to `unsigned`)
 * Array values are mostly limited to Eigen tensors (matrix, quaternion, vector)
-* Types need to deserialize unambiguously (positive integers always deserialize to `unsigned`)

 Check out the [alternatives](https://github.com/stephane-caron/palimpsest#see-also) below if any of these design decisions doesn't match your requirements.